gaehlerm/SoftwareEngineering/README.md

 ## Test Driven Development

 So far, we wrote tests to check if our code works correctly.
 We wrote them once we were done with the code.
 But there is nothing wrong with writing the tests upfront.
 It is called Test Driven Development (TDD).
 In fact, I recommend using TDD in general.
 It forces you to think more about what you want to do.
 You have to figure out how the test should look like beforehand.
 Once the test is written you need to think about how to implement the feature.
 The importance of the test cannot be understated.
 It helps you understand what you really have to do.
 The test forces you to structure your code accordingly, which is a really good thing.
 You have to define the interface of a class before writing its implementation.
-TDD forces you to decouple the code.
+TDD forces you to decouple the code as your tests force you to.

 In software development it may happen frequently that you have some model in mind that is supposed to solve your problem.
 But it turns out to be too complex and somehow you don’t manage to get it working.
 This might be a case of YAGNI (You Aren’t Going to Need It). // citation  Chances are you’ll never need this complex structure.
 Instead you can write test cases for what you really need and make sure they all pass.
 Everything else you can take care of later on once you know it’s really needed.
 On a code level, YAGNI can be prevented by writing the tests first.
 If you don't need a piece of code to make the tests pass, just don't wirte it.
-Even if you really think that it would be important and beautiful.
-And possibly even fun to write this piece of code.
+Even if you really think that it would be important, beautiful and possibly even fun to write this piece of code.
 It's not needed now and maybe it never will be.

 Maybe you do not fully understand yet how this is really going to work.
 Don’t worry.
 You should maybe first get some experience with normal tests.
 At least if you don’t immediately see how a test should look like.
 Or if you don’t know how the final interface of the code will look like.
 Yes, there are several things about TDD that seem a little odd and it takes time getting used to it.
 But it is worth the effort.
 Keep trying it once in a while and start using TDD more and more often.

 You write one test for the feature you want to implement or the bug you want to fix.
 I repeat, one and only one test.
 In case you have acceptance and unit tests (I hope so), you may have one open test case for each of them.
 If both tests pass you can take a day off.

 Just kidding.
 If a test passes for unknown reason this is a serious issue that you have to investigate.
 Maybe a feature is already implemented, maybe your test is not testing what it should.